cityofaustin/Residential-Permitting/_projects/shed/consult.md

 ### 1. Collect the following information:

-* What is the address of where will build your shed?
+* What's the address where the shed will be built?
 * What will you use this shed for?
 * Decide whether your shed will:
   * Be over 1 story,
-  * Be over 200 square feet (over 20 feet by 10 feet),
+  * Be over 200 square feet (larger than 20 feet by 10 feet),
   * Be built in a floodplain,
   * Have plumbing,
   * Have a Heating, Ventilation, and Air Conditioning unit (HVAC),